AlayaNetwork/alaya-devdocs/website/docs/Alaya_Account.md

 -name: stakin
 -type: NORMAL
 -address:
- mainnet: atp172w2kpvpj6fjszudgg2py87tajzayqusp23j97
+ address: atp172w2kpvpj6fjszudgg2py87tajzayqusp23j97
- testnet: atx172w2kpvpj6fjszudgg2py87tajzayqustvdck5
 -public key: 0x489085ef457df5c561343442c6a6594e060fa1de88f1e9969f3354cbddf4875662706d4e54b50fbd20636ec04c99ab440d8e18403780dd7d30f472634c36799a
 ```

 At the same time, a wallet file will be generated in the `MTool installation directory\mtool\current\keystore` directory.

 MTool is also versatile, but it is not detailed in this tutorial.
-For more details, please refer to: [Online MTool Tutorial · Alaya](/alaya-devdocs/en/Online_MTool).
+For more details, please refer to: [Online MTool Tutorial · Alaya](https://devdocs.alaya.network/alaya-devdocs /en/OnLine_MTool_Manual/).

 ### Samurai Wallet